marian-nmt/marian/README.md

  * Boost 1.61
  * CUDA 8.0

+Also compiles the CPU version.

 ## Recommended for CPU version:
-Will automatically be compiled if CUDA cannot be detected by CMAKE.
+The CPU-only version will automatically be compiled if CUDA cannot be detected by CMAKE.
 Tested on different machines and distributions:
  * CMake 3.5.1
  * The CPU version should be a lot more forgiving concerning GCC/G++ or Boost versions.